10 Best Life Insurance Companies in Arizona

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Arizona is approximately 76.3 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Arizona have been heart disease, cancer, and Covid-19.
-The homicide rate in Arizona is about 7.5 homicides per 100,000 residents, which is precisely the national average.
+Over the past few years, the leading causes of death in Arizona have been cancer, heart disease, and Covid-19.
+The homicide rate in Arizona is about 7.5 homicides per 100,000 residents, which is exactly the national average.

 According to the U.S. Bureau of Labor Statistics, in Arizona, the 90th percentile income is currently $98,860.
 The median income in the state is approximately $39,500.
-Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your annual earnings.
+Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your yearly earnings.
 In Arizona, this amounts to around $988,600 – $1,977,200 dollars for most individuals.

 Show Me Life Insurance Companies